rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-cordova-sdk.md

 ## Configuring your Options Object

-The sample format of the `options` object that you are sending along with all the api calls looks like below:
+The sample format of the `options` object that can send along with all the above-mentioned API calls is shown in the following snippet:

 ```json
 {